herocrab/HeroCrabPlugin/README.md

 {
     _message.Set("Test 1, 2, 3!");
 }

+private void OnMessageReceived(string message)
+{
+    Debug.Log($"Server recieved this message: {message}") }
 ```

 ### 8. Advanced

 There are many things not stated in this README.
 A few important mentions are:

-* When a client session connects it will receive all elements for it's stream group.
 * When a client session disconnects all elements authored by it are deleted.
 * When a client session transitions to a new stream group all previous elements will have **ElementDeleted** invoked for them and they will continue to exist on the server.
-* When an client connects it will receive existing elements for its stream group; those elements will have fields that will be _set_ with the last known field value.
+* When an client connects it will receive existing elements for its stream group after filtering; those elements will have fields _set_ with the last known field value.
+This means all _players_ will be populated with their current _positions_.
 * Only deltas are streamed, if there is no change in a field nothing is sent.
+* Elements with both reliable and unreliables fields will always be streamed reliably *IF* there are any reliable fields with changes (deltas) queued.
-* Re-iterate: You cannot add fields to an element after it has been enabled once.
+* Re-iterate: You cannot add fields to an element after it has been enabled the first time.
+If you require additional fields delete the existing element and create a new one with the extra fields.

 The simple components of streams, elements, fields and stream groups can be combined to create very capable, complex architectures.
 The game type and multiplayer design will infer the logic built around these components.
 It is possible to build multi-layer client-server architectures.

 If you are in need of additional examples other than what is provided here check the unit or integration tests.
 If that does not suffice feel free to contact me, _HeroCrab_ on the Flax Engine discord.

 ### 9. Contributions

-I consider myself to be between amateur and advanced though I don't code professionally for my vocation, there will surely be areas for improvement in this code base.
-If you have recommendations on improving the capability, performance, or unit/integration tests for this plugin please submit a PR and I will review, conributions are welcome.
+I consider myself to be between an amateur hobbyist developer, I don't code professionally for my vocation.
+There will surely be areas for improvement in this code base.
+If you have recommendations on improving the capability, performance, or testing for this plugin please let me konw, submit a PR and I will review--conributions are welcome.

 Hope this can be of service to you.